m0chan/m0chan.github.io/_unpublished/2019-08-14-Simple-Win32-Buffer-Overflow-Pt1.md

-The below example is ripped from manybutfinite but was one of the first examples that made me actually think to myself *I'm finally understanding this shit* - This is a linux example of a **stack frame** being created on a *live stack*
+The below example is ripped from manybutfinite but was one of the first examples that made me actually think to myself *I'm finally understanding this shit* - This is a linux example of a **stack frame** being created on a *live stack* however the principles remain the same.

 ![img](https://manybutfinite.com/img/stack/mainProlog.png)